Thinking about opening a restaurant?

 When searching for restaurant capital, look to lenders like commercial banks, credit unions, and even your point of sale and payment processing partners.

-Whether your goal is to open a new location, invest in new equipment, or just manage cash flow over the next few months, you're going to need a reliable source of funding to make your dreams a reality.
+Whether your goal is to open a new location, invest in new restaurant equipment, or just manage cash flow over the next few months, you're going to need a reliable source of funding to make your dreams a reality.

-2. You Need a Restaurant Business Plan
+4. You Need to Choose a Restaurant Location

-3. You Need Restaurant Licenses and Permits
+5. You Need to Apply for Restaurant Licenses and Permits

 Acquiring all of the necessary licenses and permits to open a restaurant involves paperwork and patience.